 - Blue trail to the Black Lake from the Gasienicowa Hall takes around 30 minutes one way.
 However, in the deep snow and icy path, it might take longer and be more difficult, so make sure to check it before.

-Is it worth to visit Zakopane and Tatra Mountains in winter?
+Is it worth visiting Zakopane and Tatra Mountains in winter?

 Definitely yes!
 It was a great trip!
 Beautiful views, unspoiled snow, and most of it exclusively for us.
 That’s why I prefer Tatras in winter.
 They are majestic, breathtakingly beautiful, a bit more adventurous, requiring more effort and preparations – but they are empty!
 Because crowds in the mountains are the last thing, that I want to experience myself.